iotaledger/bee/bee-message/tip.md

 - Semantic validation of an output that has <i>Expiration Unlock Condition</i> set and is unlocked by the `Return Address` must ignore:
   - [Semantic validation of <i>Storage Deposit Return Unlock Condition</i>](#storage-deposit-return-unlock-condition) if present.

-##### State Controller Address Unlock Condition

-An unlock condition defined solely for <i>Alias Output</i>.
-It is functionally equivalent to an
-<i>Address Unlock Condition</i>, however there are additional transition constraints defined for the Alias UTXO state
-machine that can only be carried out by the `State Controller Address`, hence the distinct unlock condition type.

-##### Governor Address Unlock Condition

-An unlock condition defined solely for <i>Alias Output</i>.
-It is functionally equivalent to an
-<i>Address Unlock Condition</i>, however there are additional transition constraints defined for the Alias UTXO state
-machine that can only be carried out by the `Governor Address`, hence the distinct unlock condition type.

 ##### Immutable Alias Address Unlock Condition